Forza Motorsport (2023 video game)

 Forza Motorsport is a 2023 sim racing video game developed by Turn 10 Studios and published by Xbox Game Studios.
+It is the eighth and most recent Forza Motorsport title, succeeding Forza Motorsport 7, and the thirteenth entry in the Forza series.
+Forza Motorsport is a reboot for the titular sub-series, dropping the sequential numbering from past entries' titles.

 The game was released for Windows and Xbox Series X/S on October 10, 2023.
-It is the thirteenth main installment in the Forza series.
-The eighth Forza Motorsport title, succeeding Forza Motorsport 7, it is a reboot for the titular sub-series, dropping the sequential numbering from past entries' titles.
-The game received positive reviews from critics upon release, but with a generally negative community reception.
+It received positive reviews from critics upon release and negative reception from players, who criticised the game’s progression system, lack of content, and multiple bugs.

-In July 2025, under two years after the game's release, nearly half of Turn 10 Studios' workforce were laid off by Microsoft, while the remaining studio was restructured into a support team for future Forza Horizon entries under Playground Games, in addition to assisting developments on the ForzaTech engine, thus likely making Forza Motorsport the final entry in its namesake series.
+Forza Motorsport is the last game to be developed by Turn 10 Studios, as in July 2025, nearly half of the studio were laid off by Microsoft.
+Whilst Turn 10 was initially restructured into a support team to assist with Forza Horizon and developments on the ForzaTech engine, the studio would later merge with Playground Games in September 2026.

 Gameplay

 Forza Motorsport is a sim racing video game.
 At launch, the game featured more than 500 vehicles and 800 upgrades, as well as 20 newly built tracks.
 While over 100 of these are new to the series, many of them return from earlier Forza Motorsport games.